Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

   This ODBC driver uses AWS logs beside its own logging.
 Please see how AWS Logs work in their [official document](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/logging.html).
 The logs will be stored inthe executable directory following the default naming pattern of `aws_sdk_<date>.log`.

+### Test Data
+Test data are needed for tests to run successfully and they only need to be loaded once for each AWS account.
+Check [here](#data-population-for-testing) for instructions on loading the test data.

 ## Windows

 1. Microsoft Visual Studio (Community 2019 Verified)